 ON THIS PAGE: You will learn about the different treatments doctors use for people with liver cancer.
 Use the menu to see other pages.

-This section tells you the treatments that are the standard of care for HCC.
+This section explains the treatments, also known as therapies, that are the standard of care for hepatocellular carcinoma (HCC).
 “Standard of care” means the best treatments known.
-When making treatment plan decisions, patients are encouraged to consider clinical trials as an option.
+When making treatment plan decisions, you are encouraged to discuss with your doctor whether clinical trials are an option.
 A clinical trial is a research study that tests a new approach to treatment.
-Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
+Doctors learn through clinical trials whether a new treatment is safe, effective, and possibly better than the standard treatment.
 Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
+Clinical trials are an option for all stages of cancer.
 Your doctor can help you consider all your treatment options.
 Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

 Treatment options and recommendations depend on several factors: